platform9/decco/README.md

-# decco
+# Decco

-Deployment cluster configuration and operations for Kubernetes
+Deployment cluster configuration and operations for Kubernetes.

 ## Overview